-- Your building is built using fire-resisting walls and floors around flats. - These, along with your flat entrance fire door and landlord doors, stairs, risers etc, should usually contain a fire inside the flat in which it starts. - Do not allow anyone to create holes in your flat walls or floors and doors and report any holes to the Council for repair.
+- Your building is built using fire-resisting walls and floors around flats. - These, along with your flat entrance fire door, will contain a fire to the flat in which it starts for a period of time while you escape. - Do not allow anyone to create holes in your flat walls or floors and report any holes to the Council for repair.